nelson-perez/large-sort/README.md

 # large-sort
-Large file sorting library using external merge sort for NodeJS"
+Library to sort content of large files using external merge sort for NodeJS